gomorpheus/morpheus-apidoc/source/includes/_security_groups.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | Name for your security group description | null | Optional description field zoneId      | null | Scoped Cloud ID. customOptions.vpc      | null | External ID of Amazon VPC. customOptions.resourceGroup      | null | External ID of the Azure Resource Group to scope to.
+name      |  | Name for your security group description |  | Optional description field zoneId      |  | Scoped Cloud ID. customOptions.vpc      |  | External ID of Amazon VPC.
+customOptions.resourceGroup      |  | External ID of the Azure Resource Group to scope to.

 ## Updating a Security Group